cybershujin/CTIinaBox/2. Collection/README.md

 Here are some lists of fantastic collections of lists with contain collection sources you can use.

 https://github.com/hslatman/awesome-threat-intelligence
-Here's a comprehensive list of free threat intelligence feeds with hyperlinks:
+Here's a comprehensive list of free threat intelligence feeds with hyperlinks

 ## IP-based Feeds